Imprinting and clonality of human NK cell memory

 Background

-In particular, we and others have shown that human memory Natural Killer (NK) cells with global epigenetic remodelling can be generated in response to specific signals during cytomegalovirus (CMV) infection.
+In particular, us and others have shown that human memory Natural Killer (NK) cells with global epigenetic remodelling can be generated in response to specific signals during cytomegalovirus (CMV) infection.
 We have recently identified two major types of open chromatin domains in human memory NK (mNK) cells ex vivo:

 1. A shared signature featured by all mNK cells across CMV-seropositive donors (“public memory”).